dlkm0128/MsFilmFactoryV2/README.md

 * `DATABASE_URI`: [mongoDB](https://www.mongodb.com) URI.
 Get this value from [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/h9QjSSmk5tw)
 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/h9QjSSmk5tw)
 * `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.

-- 🌟 Optional Variables
+- 🌟 𝐎𝐩𝐭𝐢𝐨𝐧𝐚𝐥 𝐕𝐚𝐫𝐢𝐚𝐛𝐥𝐞𝐬

 * `PICS`: Telegraph links of images to show in start message.( Multiple images can be used separated by space )
 * `FILE_STORE_CHANNEL`: Channel from were file store links of posts should be made.Separate multiple IDs by space
 * Check [info.py](https://github.com/AM-ROBOTS/AdvAnurag/blob/main/info.py) for more

-- 🌟 EXTRA FEATURES
+- 🌟 𝐄𝐱𝐭𝐫𝐚 𝐕𝐚𝐫𝐢𝐚𝐛𝐥𝐞𝐬

 * `URL_SHORTENR_WEBSITE`: URL Shortener Website Link ( Without https://)
 * `URL_SHORTNER_WEBSITE_API`: URL Shortener Website API key
 * `SELF_DELETE`: True if SELF_DELETE is On, False if Off